markwest1972/johnny_five_intro/exercises/05_keyboard_led_and_servo.md

 ## Summary ##

 In this exercise you will learn how you can utilise other Node.js modules in your Johnny-Five project.
-By adding adding the [keypress Node.js module](https://www.npmjs.com/package/keypress) we'll be able to control a Servo and LED using the keyboard.
+By adding the [keypress Node.js module](https://www.npmjs.com/package/keypress) we'll be able to control a Servo and LED using the keyboard.

 ## Requirements ##